fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Campaign Director

   [Evan][eg1] is our campaign director.
-She’s been organizing hard-hitting campaigns for more than a decade, is a regular contributor to The Guardian and Huffington Post.
+She’s been organizing hard-hitting campaigns for more than a decade and is a regular contributor to The Guardian and Huffington Post.

 ---